loda-lang/loda-programs/programs/oeis/list0.md

 * [A034472](http://oeis.org/A034472) ([L08 program](A034472.asm)): a(n) = 3^n + 1.
 * [A034474](http://oeis.org/A034474) ([L09 program](A034474.asm)): a(n) = 5^n + 1.
 * [A034478](http://oeis.org/A034478) ([L12 program](A034478.asm)): a(n) = (5^n + 1)/2.
+* [A034720](http://oeis.org/A034720) ([L12 program](A034720.asm)): Number of different words that can be formed from an n X n grid of letters, reading horizontally, vertically or diagonally.
 * [A034827](http://oeis.org/A034827) ([L14 program](A034827.asm)): a(n) = 2*binomial(n,4).
 * [A034828](http://oeis.org/A034828) ([L08 program](A034828.asm)): a(n) = floor(n^2/4)*(n/2).
 * [A034856](http://oeis.org/A034856) ([L06 program](A034856.asm)): a(n) = binomial(n+1, 2) + n - 1 = n(n + 3)/2 - 1.